 - Identify and prescribe various exercise and conditioning programs for development of each physical fitness component.

 - Examine the various principles and programs for weight management.

 - Examine practical applications in using field and laboratory tests for the appraisal of physical fitness status and the design of exercise and weight-management programs.

 - Develop and design individualized physical fitness programs.

-Discussion boards are collaborative learning experiences.
-Therefore, the student is required to provide a thread in response to the provided prompt for each forum.
+Discussions are collaborative learning experiences.
+Therefore, the student is required to provide a thread in response to the provided prompt for each discussion.
 Each thread must be 350–500 words and demonstrate course-related knowledge with at least 1 citation.
 In addition to the thread, the student is required to reply to 2 other classmates’ threads.
 Each reply must be 200–250 words and include at least 1 citation.

-The student will write a 2–3-page paper in response to a provided Case Study Question.
-Each question will cover at least 1 if not multiple content areas for each module/week.
+The student will write a 2–3 page paper in response to a provided Case Study Question.
+Each question will cover at least 1 if not multiple content areas for each module.